Mindera/Alicerce/Documentation/Network.md

 ### Setup

-Let's walk through a basic steps required to start making some requests with Alicerce.
+Let's walk through the basic steps required to start making some requests with Alicerce.
 A similar setup is also available in a [Swift playground][Network.xcplaygroundpage] as a live example.

 First, start with a network stack, the centerpiece of your network layer.
 For HTTP networking, it's simple as initializing a `URLSessionNetworkStack`.
 You need to inject a session into it before making any requests – not doing will result in a _fatal error_.